sirselim/diagnostics_exome_reporting/README.md

     + [ ] use user uploaded gene lists (download into `gene_list` dir)
     + [ ] add integration with a self contained and user curated gene list repository
   - [ ] look into adding a cancel/exit button to the Shiny App to kill run
+  - [ ] explore asking user for raw data dir in GUI or configuration file (currently hard-coded)
   - [ ] evaluate whether we need to continue to allow the user to define the 'home' dir
   - [ ] generate and send an email and/or text message upon run completion
   - [ ] integrate docker branch (this is likely to address some/all above concerns)
+  - [ ] update DART-view (other shiny app) to point to the correct directory for viewing results